grannycart/by-sound-alone_source/dc-manuscript/3_Chapter.md

 "Ah," said Shakes, tapping the side of his greasy nose knowingly.

 It was fairly common for a depot that handled sensitive cargo to be built partly underwater --- particularly the submarine docking area.
 That kept Authority eyes off comings and goings.
 But usually there was also a small surface component for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care underwater fittings required when it was possible to do so.
-But with a depot located close to the border between two very aggressive Authorities, as this one was, there was a clear logic to keeping the whole operation off the surface.
+But with a depot located close to the border between two aggressive Authorities, as this one was, there was a clear logic to keeping the whole operation off the surface.

 "So, how the fuck do we..."
 Shakes started to ask.